deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “...Well?” he asked, after waiting what he felt was long enough.

-Nofl didn’t turn away from the microscope at first, just flapped a hand to request patient.
+Nofl didn’t turn away from the microscope at first, just flapped a hand to request patience.
 When he did turn around, though, his expression was as controlled and unreadable as any top-tier Directorate member’s.

 Then he blinked slowly and smiled softly, an expression of deep satisfaction for a Corti.